Ballast Nedam: Merger

 The Ballast Nedam Group came into being through the amalgamation of the two companies in 1969.
 The former Ballast contracts with the Middle East were extended, and Ballast Nedam was involved in the start of mammoth projects such as the Kuwait airport and the King Fahd Causeway, one of the longest cross-channel connections in the world.
 Works of distinction in the Netherlands include the development and construction of the Maarssenbroek district in the province of Utrecht (from the 1970s), the Oosterschelde dam (1986, the largest section of the Delta Works), the design of the modern Amsterdam Airport Schiphol and the construction of the Amsterdam Stopera (City Hall and Opera House) (1986).
 The Ballast Nedam Group grew as a result of the acquisition of Van Grootel's Bouwmaatschappij (Housing Company) in 1974.
 Three years later, the name was changed to Ballast Nedam B.V.

 In May 1994, BN shares were once again quoted on the Amsterdam stock exchange, and the private limited company became a public limited company once more.
 The company strengthened its position in the Dutch market through acquisitions, and also acquired a United Kingdom contractor, Wiltshier - later renamed Ballast Wiltshier - in 1995.
 It sold its dredging activities in 2002.
 Ballast Nedam then withdrew from the international project market and concentrated its activities mainly within the Netherlands.
 Its UK business went into administration in October 2003.

-Renaissance
+Rönesans Holding

 In September 2015 Renaissance Infrastructure B.V. has made a recommended public offer on all Ballast Nedam shares.
 The offer was concluded successfully in 2016, making Renaissance the main shareholder.
-As of 26 February 2016 Ballast Nedam is delisted.
+As of 26 February 2016 Ballast Nedam is delisted. İpek Ilıcak Kayaalp, the Chair of the Holding has become the Chair of the Supervisory Board.